What is BAMS?: Course Fees 2025, Subjects, Top Colleges, Admissions

 A:

-No, a BAMS doctor cannot perform a normal delivery in the same way as an MBBS doctor trained in obstetrics and gynaecology.
+No, BAMS doctor are not authorised to execute a delivery in the same way as an MBBS doctor who are trained in obstetrics and gynaecology.
 While BAMS doctors are trained in Ayurvedic methods and can provide prenatal and postnatal care, they are not authorized to conduct deliveries independently.

 Q: What is the scope of BAMS?